 There are an amazing number of online resources about the civil war.
 If you find something that you feel is reliable and should be added to this page let Ms. Hopkins know.

-A few of the e-books available in the Virtual Reference database:
+A few of the e-books available in the Gale e-books database: